 S = Shortness of breath

 Any one sign may not be cause for alarm.
-But if you have more than one
+But if you have any of these

-of these symptoms, report them to a health care professional and ask for
+report them to a health care professional and ask for a heart evaluation

-echocardiogram and B-type natiuretic peptide (BNP) level blood test.
+— and the B-type natiuretic peptide (BNP) level blood test.
+Results

 Causes and Risk Factors